-In 1974, the Board of Trustees of the California State University adopted an academic renewal policy that became part of Executive Order No. 213 issued by the Chancellor's Office.
+In 1974, the Board of Trustees of the California State University adopted an academic renewal policy that initially became part of Executive Order No. 213 issued by the Chancellor's Office.
 The Board of Trustees made it clear at the time Executive Order 213 was approved that the purpose of this policy was not to raise grade point averages, but to ensure that able students were not required to stay on after completion of all course requirements simply to remove a deficiency.
+Executive Order 213 has been superceded by Executive 1037, however, the purpose of the academic renewal policy remains the same.